awllee/sc1/content/packages/_index.md

 title: Packages
 ---

-We consider version control, making a package and testing code.
+We consider organizing your code, version control, making a package and testing code.